 NJB's behavioral expectations, policies, and rules will also be distributed in the form of a Parent/Student Handbook that will be given to every student at the beginning of the school year and upon new registration.
 The New Joseph Bonnheim Charter Scholar Family Handbook clearly describes expectations regarding attendance, mutual respect, substance abuse, violence, and safety and work habits.
 Each student and his or her parent(s) or guardian(s) will be required to verify that they have reviewed the policies and that they understand them, prior to enrollment.
 Any student who engages in violations of these expectations may be required to attend a meeting with the school's staff and the student's parent/guardian.
-A specific remediation agreement which includes restorative justice practices in accordance with the SCUSD policy will be written, to be signed by student, parent/guardian, and executive director, outlining future student conduct expectations, timeliness, opportunities for restoration, and consequences for failure to meet the expectations which may include, but are not limited to suspension.
+A specific remediation agreement which includes restorative justice practices in accordance with the SCUSD policy will be written, to be signed by student, parent/guardian, and executive director, outlining future student conduct expectations which may include, but are not limited to suspension.
 (Please see NJB Scholar Family Handbook in Appendix A.)